AI Doom-Scrolling: How to Stop Obsessing Over AI News

 1. The Information Diet

 Just as a food diet limits what you eat, an information diet limits what you consume.
 Choose two to three trusted sources for AI news.
 Unsubscribe from, mute, or unfollow everything else.
 Set a specific time (e.g., Tuesday and Friday mornings, 15 minutes each) to check those sources.
 Outside that window, AI news is off-limits.
 This isn't about ignorance — it's about intentional consumption.
 Our guide to building a healthy relationship with AI goes deeper into what sustainable, intentional engagement looks like.
-You'll actually retain more from two focused sessions than from twenty scattered scrolling binges.
+You'll actually retain more from two focused sessions than from twenty scattered scrolling binges — and the cognitive toll of constant scrolling means you're likely retaining less than you think.

 2. Remove Frictionless Access